Floer theory and reduced cohomology on open manifolds: Introduction

-A symplectic manifold $(M,\omega)$ is said to be \textbf{geometrically bounded} if there is an $\omega$-compatible almost complex structure $J$, a constant $C>1$, and a complete Riemannian metric $g$ with sectional curvature bounded from above and injectivity radius bounded away from $0$ such that
+A symplectic manifold $(M,\omega)$ is said to be \textbf{geometrically bounded} if there is an $\omega$-compatible almost complex structure $J$, a constant $C>1$, and a complete Riemannian metric $g$ with sectional curvature bounded from above and injectivity radius bounded away from $0$, such that

+for all tangent vectors $v$.
 Note that the almost complex structure $J$ is \textit{not} part of the data.
-Examples include closed symplectic manifolds, cotangent bundles of arbitrary smooth manifolds, manifolds whose end is modeled after the convex half of the symplectization of a compact contact manifold \cite{Sikorav94}, twisted cotangent bundles\cite{CielGinzKer}, and many more.
-The class of tame symplectic manifolds is closed under products and coverings.
+Examples include closed symplectic manifolds, cotangent bundles of arbitrary smooth manifolds, manifolds whose end is modeled after the convex half of the symplectization of a compact contact manifold \cite{Sikorav94}, twisted cotangent bundles \cite{CielGinzKer}, and many more.
+The class of geometrically bounded symplectic manifolds is closed under products and coverings.

-\begin{rem}It should be emphasized that an open symplectic manifold of finite volume, such as the unit ball in $\C^n,$ cannot be endowed with a metric that is at once complete and satisfies the above bounds on sectional curvature and radius of injectivity and thus is \textit{not} geometrically bounded.
-Floer theory for open finite volume symplectic manifolds, such as Liouville domains, will be discussed, in the context of localized Floer homology, when they are embedded in a geometrically bounded symplectic manifold. \end{rem}
+It should be emphasized at the outset that an open symplectic manifold of finite volume, such as the unit ball in $\C^n,$ cannot be endowed with a metric that is at once complete and satisfies the above bounds on sectional curvature and radius of injectivity and thus is \textit{not} geometrically bounded.
+Floer theory for open finite volume symplectic manifolds, such as Liouville domains, will be discussed, in the context of local Floer theory, when they are embedded in a geometrically bounded symplectic manifold.

-\textit{Henceforth, $(M,\omega)$ is a semi-positive and geometrically bounded.} Namely, denoting by $c_1$ the first Chern class of $M$, for any class $A\in\pi_2(M)$ we have